warner/JetpackComponents/confinement.md

 closure approach, method code does not use the `this` keyword to access private state.

-      function LimitedXHR(xhr, prefix) {
+      function makeLimitedGET(full_get, prefix) {
         return {
-          call: function(url_suffix, options) {
+          get: function(url_suffix, cb) {
-                  return xhr.call(prefix + url_suffix, options);
+            function remove_request(data, textStatus, request) {
+              cb(data, textStatus);
             }
+            full_get.get(prefix + url_suffix, remove_request);
+          }
         }.freeze();
       }

-Another example uses private mutable state to maintain an increment-only
+Another example uses private mutable state to maintain an increment-only counter, which a caller cannot modify or read directly:
-counter:

-      function Counter() {
+      function makeCounter() {
         var count := 0;
         return {
           increment: function() {
                   count += 1;
                 }
           read: function() {
-                  return count;
+                  return "The counter value is " + count;
                 }
         }.freeze();
       }

-In this approach, any properties defined with literal names (like `call:`) are publically-visible and immutable.
-Every behavior-providing object in the Jetpack component must store its private state in lexically-accessible
-variables: if a programmer accidentally stores the state as a property, that state will be visible to the world.
+In this approach, any properties defined with literal names (like `get:` or `increment:`) are publically-visible and immutable.
+Every behavior-providing object in the Jetpack component must store its private state in lexically-accessible variables: if a programmer accidentally stores the state as a property, that state will be visible to the world.
 Likewise, all such objects must be frozen before being allowed to escape the lexical scope: if a programmer forgets the `freeze()`, their objects will be vulnerable to corruption by clients (their private state will remain private, however their methods can be replaced, so other security-affecting assumptions can be violated).

 ### Enumerated Properties